Tarsiciosh/EssentialFeed/NOTES.md

 - violation of the interface segregation principle (empy implementations)
 - simple way to solve this to add empty implementations to a public extension (like optionals) TS [add default implementation for optional methods in the CellController protocol]
-- the idea now is to replace the CellController protocol with with common abastractions given by UITableView apis
+- the idea now is to replace the CellController protocol with common abastractions given by UITableView apis
 - make a typealias CellController that conforms to UITableViewDataSourcePrefetching & ..Delegate & ..DataSource
 - when creating a cell we can get the cellController and call controller.tableView(tableView, cellForRow:..)
 - when prfetching repeat the same
-- in cancelCellControllerLoad.. we get the controller and then set to nil in the loadingControllers and return it
+- in cancelCellControllerLoad.. we get the controller and then set to nil in the loadingControllers and return it (?)
-- remove method with removeLoadingController
+- rename method with removeLoadingController
 - now in didEndDisplaying.. we can get the controller from the removeLoadingController and call the same method (dideEn..)
 - in cancelPrefetching... for each indexPath we get the controller and call cancelPref...
 - now ImageCommentCellController needs to implement the three protocols (to implement these olso need to be NSObject)